thrushd/tabletop-soundboard/README.md

 All data is given to the device through a micro SD card.
 Audio files, the config, and gif are all placed in the root directory with no sub folders.

 ### Listening
 There are two audio outputs on the device, USB audio and a standard 3.5mm jack.
-For the USB audio, you can easily loop it back to play through your computer speakers, a connected bluetooth speaker, etc. Instructions for setting up this loopback can be found [here](https://www.addictivetips.com/windows-tips/output-mic-sound-to-speakers-windows-10/).
+For the USB audio, you can easily loop it back to play through your computer speakers, a connected bluetooth speaker, etc. Instructions for setting up this loopback can be found [here](https://www.addictivetips.com/windows-tips/output-mic-sound-to-speakers-windows-10/) for windows.

 ### Scenes and Settings
 Sounds are organized into 'scenes', with each scene containing up to 8 tracks (sound files).
 This organization is set with a configuration file, written in [TOML](https://toml.io/en/).
 There are three main settings, which can be set at three different levels: global, scene, and track level.
 Priority for settings is always given to lower levels, so a track level setting will always override a scene level setting, etc. If a setting is not given to a scene or track it will use the next highest defined setting.